coderefinery/social-coding/content/software-licensing.md

 (scenario-5)=
-::::{exercise} Scenario 5: Linking against a GPL-licensed library You are developing an software application that imports or links against an external software library licensed under GPL-3.0 (e.g., importing a GPL Python package or linking a C/C++ static/shared library).
+::::{exercise} Scenario 5: Linking against a GPL-licensed library You are developing a software application that imports or links against an external software library licensed under GPL-3.0 (e.g., importing a GPL Python package or linking a C/C++ static/shared library).

 * **Licensing Goal**: Ensure legal compliance while using copyleft libraries as core dependencies in your software project.
-* **Legal Reality**: Under mainstream copyright interpretation and the text of GPL-3.0, linking your code directly against a GPL library (whether statically or dynamically) creates a combined work.
-Consequently, the copyleft obligations of the external library extend to your entire repository.
+* **Legal Reality**: Whether linking creates a combined work is genuinely unsettled, and often has to be decided case by case.
+The FSF's position is that linking a GPL library — statically or dynamically — creates a combined work; some legal scholars and Commission EUPL guidance disagree, particularly for dynamic linking through a stable API.
+Most Member States have no case law on this, so no firm general rule can be stated.
+The guidance below follows the conservative, widely-adopted reading.
 * **JLA Selection Strategy**: Because linking to a GPL library requires your distributed project to be released under matching reciprocal terms, you must configure JLA to mandate source code disclosure (`Disclose source`) and reciprocal licensing (`Copyleft/Share a.`).

 :::{solution}